-Hand in Hand’s Southern African operation, which concluded in 2015, had programs in four countries: South Africa, Lesotho, Zimbabwe and Swaziland.
+Hand in Hand’s Southern African operation, which concluded in 2015, had programmes in four countries: South Africa, Lesotho, Zimbabwe and Swaziland.
 Headquartered in Johannesburg, South Africa, the office was established in 2008 after Hand in Hand co-founder Percy Barnevik’s advisorship to Thabo Mbeki, the country’s first president after Nelson Mandela.
 A partnership with UN Women helped Hand in Hand train thousands of women entrepreneurs in the region.

 By the numbers

 Members trained: 154,467

 Our Self-Help Group members save together, train together and start businesses together

 Businesses started: 53,089